DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Related Work

 \subsection{Handling Symmetry and Uncertainty}

 While common pose estimation methods have shown great promise, they often lack the capability to provide information about uncertainty and are over-confident in their predictions~\cite{guo2017calibration}.
 In particular, they often rely on extensive prior knowledge of object geometry to address ambiguities coming from symmetry and occlusions.
 Such methods often require a dataset of symmetry-labeled objects~\cite{Wang2019-hy}, which is impractical in real-world applications.
 Another family of methods uses a probabilistic formulation that offers a means to capture uncertainty in the instance of interest directly.
 Kendall et al.~\cite{kendall2017geometric} augmented PoseNet~\cite{kendall2015posenet} with uncertainty by sampling the posterior to approximate probabilistic inference.
-Bishop et al.~\cite{370fbeadb5584ba9ab2938431fc4f140} learned to predict parameters of a Gaussian mixture distribution by using a neural network which in turn can be used to infer the uncertainty in a prediction based on the variance of the predicted distribution.
-Gilitschenski et al.~\cite{gilitschenski2019deep} presented orientation uncertainty learning that use the Bingham distribution, which is a promising probabilistic approach.
-However, despite its effectiveness in representing axis symmetry, managing discrete symmetry is challenging as the multi-modal distribution needs to be handled and a mixture Bingham distribution requires many heuristics~\cite{riedel2016multi, deng2022deep}.
+Bishop et al.~\cite{370fbeadb5584ba9ab2938431fc4f140} learned to predict parameters of a Gaussian mixture distribution by using a neural network, which in turn can be used to infer the uncertainty based on the variance of the predicted distribution.
+Gilitschenski et al.~\cite{gilitschenski2019deep} presented orientation uncertainty learning via Bingham distribution which is suited to represent the rotational ambiguity.
+However, despite its effectiveness in representing axial symmetry, managing discrete symmetry is challenging as the multi-modal distribution needs to be handled~\cite{deng2022deep}.
 On the other hand, diffusion models offer a promising alternative, as these models can directly handle the multi-modality that is present in the training data \cite{ chi2023diffusion}.
-Recently, Zhang et al.~\cite{zhang2023genpose} used a generative diffusion approach to estimate poses naturally handling all symmetry types.
-Our method also uses diffusion, but we instead estimate dense canonical maps that recover both partial geometry and pose, allowing us to not only effectively handle symmetry and occlusions, but also generalize to different camera models.
+Recently, Zhang et al.~\cite{zhang2023genpose} used a generative diffusion approach to estimate poses from partial point clouds, naturally handling all symmetry types.
+Our method also uses diffusion, but we instead estimate dense canonical maps from multi-modal image inputs that recover both pose and partial geometry, which not only enables us to handle symmetry and other types of ambiguity arising from object occlusions and truncation but also provides robustness against the potential degradation of noisy input data.